Rualexandra/ORM-Backend-E-Commerce/README.md

 ## Description

+As a manager at an internet retail company, it is crucial to have a working backend to compete effectively with other e-commerce platforms.
 This project is the back end for an e-commerce site, using Express.js, Sequelize, and PostgreSQL.
+This backend setup allows a solid foundation for developing a e-commerce website, allowing your company to effectively compete in the online retail market.

 ## Installation